openstack/cinder/doc/source/configuration/block-storage/drivers/open-e-joviandss-driver.rst

      - Location of the driver source code
    * - ``san_hosts``
      -
-     - Comma separated list of IP address of the JovianDSS
+     - Comma separated list of IP address of the Open-E JovianDSS
    * - ``san_login``
      - admin
      - Must be set according to the settings in [1]
    * - ``san_password``
      - admin
-     - Jovian password [1], **should be changed** for security purposes
+     - Open-E Jovian DSS password [1], **should be changed**
    * - ``san_thin_provision``
      - False
      - Using thin provisioning for new volumes

-1. JovianDSS Web interface/System Settings/REST Access
+1. Open-E JovianDSS Web interface/System Settings/REST Access

-2. Pool can be created by going to JovianDSS Web interface/Storage
+2. Pool can be created by going to Open-E JovianDSS Web interface/Storage

 .. _interface/Storage: